awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 You can extend AWS Control Tower governance to an individual, existing AWS account when you *enroll* it into an organizational unit \(OU\) that's already governed by AWS Control Tower\.
 Eligible accounts exist in *unregistered OUs that are part of the same AWS Organizations organization* as the AWS Control Tower OU\.

+**Note**
+You cannot enroll an existing account to serve as your Audit or Log Archive account except during initial landing zone setup\.

 **Set Up Trusted Access First**

 Before you can enroll an existing AWS account into AWS Control Tower you must give permission for AWS Control Tower to manage, or *govern*, the account\.
 Specifically, AWS Control Tower requires permission to establish trusted access between AWS CloudFormation and AWS Organizations on your behalf, so that AWS CloudFormation can deploy your stack automatically to the accounts in your selected organization\.
+Based on this trusted access, the `AWSControlTowerExecution` role conducts activites required to manage each account\.

+ When trusted access is enabled, AWS CloudFormation can create, update, or delete stacks across multiple accounts and AWS Regions with a single operation\.
+AWS Control Tower relies on this trust capability so it can apply roles and permissions to existing accounts before it moves them into a registered organizational unit, and thereby brings them under governance\.

 To learn more about trusted access and AWS CloudFormation StackSets, see [AWS CloudFormation StackSets and AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-cloudformation.html)\.
-When trusted access is enabled, AWS CloudFormation can create, update, or delete stacks across multiple accounts and AWS Regions with a single operation\.
-AWS Control Tower relies on this trust capability so it can apply roles and permissions to existing accounts before it moves them into a registered organizational unit and thereby brings them under governance\.

 **What Happens During Account Enrollment**